datacarpentry/image-processing/episodes/08-edge-detection.md

 objectives:
 - "Apply Canny edge detection to an image."
-- "Explain how we can use trackbars to expedite finding appropriate parameter values for our OpenCV function calls."
+- "Explain how we can use trackbars to expedite finding appropriate parameter values for our skimage function calls."
-- "Create OpenCV windows with trackbars and associated callback functions."
+- "Create skimage windows with trackbars and associated callback functions."
 keypoints:
 - "The `cv2.createTrackbar()` function is used to create trackbars on windows that have been created by our programs."